Okta-PAM-Resource-Kit/scripts/installation/linux/README.md

 ## Overview

-LinuxAndBsdAsaInstall.sh is intended to function as a universal install script for support Linux and BSD versions of the ASA Server Tools, ASA Gateway and RDP session Transcoder, and ASA Client Tools.
+LinuxAndBsdAsaInstall.sh is intended to function as a universal install script for support Linux and BSD versions of the OPA/ASA Server Tools, OPA/ASA Gateway and RDP session Transcoder, and OPA/ASA Client Tools.

 **_These scripts are not supported by Okta, and no warranty is expressed or implied.
 Please review and understand all scripts before using.
 Use at your own risk._**